Practical information about New Zealand

 Travel terms and conditions

-Click here to read our booking conditions.
+Click here to read our travel terms and conditions.

 All the flights and flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 When you pay, you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels, and other services) is listed on it.